dotnvo/dotnvo.github.io/_posts/2021-06-10-String Method in Powershell 7.md

 ---
 layout: post
-title: Using the Split Method to Split strings in PowerShell 7.1+ (.NET 5)
+title: Using .NET 5 split Method to split strings in PowerShell 7.1+
 subtitle: Coding
 tags: [powershell,scripting,dotnet,coding,tutorial]
 comments: true
 ---

 I started using Powershell in version 5, which is built on .NET 4.
-If you're like me, you may have played around, but not really used Powershell 6, which was built on .NET Core.

 Powershell 7 (well 7.1 and up anyway) is built on .NET 5.
-7.1+ has implemented a ton of awesome features, and I highly recommend giving it a go!
+7.1+ has implemented a ton of awesome features.
+As with any change,

-If you're like me, you probably use a mixture of .NET methods or letting PowerShell do its magic.
+I use a mixture of .NET methods when I code in Powershell.
 One method I often use is Split.
 I was working on a project where I was matching culture to a region that a game supported to automagically identify a default Country Code for my end users.
 My goal was to get the country from the Display Name in `Get-Culture` In PowerShell 5, this might be how I do this:

 ```powershell
 Get-Culture | Select-Object -ExpandProperty DisplayName